24eme/signaturepdf/installation.md

 ```
 ### Troubleshooting

+#### The translation is not done

-#### The translation is not done, the language remains in English in the interface
+The translation is not done, the language remains in English in the interface.

 Check that your locales are properly installed: